jetbrains-academy/kotlin-onboarding-object-oriented-programming/wordsGeneratorServer/wordsGenerator/task.md

 Hello!
-This lesson focuses on the topics that you covered in the previous lesson.
+This lesson focuses on the topics covered in the previous lesson.
-The main difference is that the final project will not be divided into intermediate stages with theory part and you can try to implement it yourself from scratch.
+The main difference is that this lesson does not contain the theory part, you just need to implement the project from scratch by yourself.
 We have no doubt that you will succeed!

 ----